SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 The flow for a webshop SEQR payment is very similar to [Making your first SEQR payment](/merchant/payment).
-The difference is in how the SEQR QR code is presented to the SEQR user.
+The difference is that polling for payment status is handled by a payment view, which also handles showing the QR code to the SEQR user.
+You still need to request the status of the payment after the payment view returns, but only once to find out the final status of the invoice.
 To integrate SEQR, follow these steps:

 1. Integrate the payment view
 3. Present the receipt